 To finance our operations beyond June 30, 2009, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
-There can be no assurance that we will be able to raise the necessary capital or that such funding will be available on favorable terms or at all.
+There can be no assurance that we will be able to raise the necessary capital or that such funding will be available on favorable terms or at all and as a result, substantial doubt exists that we will be able to finance our operations beyond June 30, 2009.